-The MCH Program is designed primarily for individuals with clinical or public health experience who seek graduate level training to develop expertise in the design, conduct, and analysis of MCH research; and to assume increased responsibility for assessment, evaluation, program management, and policy formulation focused on underserved maternal and child populations in the United States.
+The MCH Program is designed primarily for individuals with clinical or public health experience who seek graduate-level training to develop expertise in the design, conduct, and analysis of MCH research; and to assume increased responsibility for assessment, evaluation, program management, and policy formulation focused on underserved maternal and child populations in the United States.
 Applicants come from a variety of disciplines related to maternal and child health, including public health, pediatrics, obstetrics, family medicine, dentistry, psychology, behavioral sciences, nursing, nutrition, and social work.

-Applicants to the MCH Program must apply to either the Department of Epidemiology or the Department of Health Services, both in the School of Public Health.
+Apply to the Maternal and Child Health Program through either the Department of Epidemiology or the Department of Health Services, both in the School of Public Health.